nbardoi/bamazon/README.md

 # **Bamazon**

 ## **Overview**
+Bamazon is an Amazon-like storefront node application that uses databasing to take in orders from customers and deplete stock from the store's inventory.

 ### **Instructions**
 Below you will find a guide to help you get started and teach you how to run Bamazon